theo-keyzer/Core-gen/python/python.md

 Otherwise it is the optional value to use when none.
 It is an error if not found and the value looking for is different to this.
 It can be `(.)` or anything else like `None`.

+The actor match also has a `?` to match an variable not found error.
+The `!?`, matches with no error.
+May be it should be the other way round.
+Any way, there is no `not found` error.
+Need some more work on detecting errors - helps on building larger systems.

 Variables can't use values from child nodes (this version).
-If needed, navigate with the `Its` and store that node with the `Store in Lookup` command.
+If needed, navigate with the `Its` and store that node with the `Add var Lookup` command.
-Then later when needed, use the variable `${.Lookup.name}` to get the `name` value of the stored node.
+Then later when needed, use the variable `${._var.Lookup.name}` to get the `name` value of the stored node.

 The `Break` command if the most mystifying of them all.
 Every version has a diffrent implentation of it.
 And going back to some older version's code base means its not clear what it does.